 And yes, I’m looking at some European dates for the end of the year.
 Late September through early October most likely.
 It’s something I’ve always wanted to do and the fact that it’s become a reality hasn’t really hit me yet.
 Out to Katharina Pristolic at KP Booking on that.
 Anyone interested can get in touch with her.
 Also big shout to Carlos Galvan and Nicole from Sub.mission for handling stateside things.
 Going to be playing the Infrasound Festival this year in June, Soundpieces here in LA with Truth and Thelem, Cognitive Frequencies in San Diego in May, and a few other things here and there.

-TRUSIK: Tell us about the free track you’re kindly giving away.
+Tell us about the free track you’re giving away.

-TRUSIK: Thank you for your time brother, all the best with the forthcoming projects.
-Are there any final comments / shout outs you wanna share to wrap things up?
+Thanks for your time Zach, all the best with the forthcoming projects.
+Are there any final comments and shout outs you wanna share to wrap things up?

 Big shout to all my stateside and EU people; the artists, the labels, the promoters, and most importantly the people who are actively going to shows and buying the music.
 Seems like everyone these days has some agenda they’re trying to push which is cool and all but the real unsung heroes are the heads who just love the music and aren’t looking for anything in return.
 Extra big shouts to my Chestplate crew, Gourmet Beats, Crucial, Chapters, B-side, etc.